PostHog/posthog.com/contents/handbook/company/communication.md

 **Examples of information that should go here:**
 - ✅ Vulnerabilities (security bugs) reports
 - ✅ Bug reports where most of the context of the report depends on customer's PII. *Some bug reports require screenshots, recordings, or some other information that contains PII and as such can't be public.*
 - ✅ Post-mortems on outages, or other issues affecting a large portion of customers.
+The results of these should usually be made public though.
 - ✅ Documentation of internal infrastructure, where if it was public knowledge could provide valuable information to an attacker.
-- ✅ Experiment (A/B testing) results
+- ✅ Experiment (A/B testing) results.
-- ✅ Product or growth strategy discussions (unless they should be public)
+- ✅ Product or growth strategy discussions (unless they should be public).
 - ✅ Interview exercises or questions for engineering, product, growth or design tasks that should not be public.
 - ✅ Documentation of engineering or product requirements documents that can't be public (these should be quite rare).
 - ✅ Billing or pricing-related discussions that is not yet public.